API Integration for Authentic Sources

 Step 3: Notify the User

-Send the QR code or deep link to the user via:
+Send the credential offer link to the user via:

 - Email notification